Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 There are two use cases in general:

-1. Speeding up rollout of store-gateways.
+1. Speeding up rollout of store-gateways in case there are more than 3 replicas.
 In this case use the default value in the `small.yaml`, `large.yaml`, `capped-small.yaml` or `capped-large.yaml`.
 The default value defines 3 "virtual" zones and sets affinity rules so that store-gateways from different zones do not mix, but it allows multiple store-gateways of the same zone on the same node:

    ```yaml
    store_gateway: